epimodels/macbeth/docs/adding_new_model.md

 <br>

-The config file contains a lot of metadata regarding the model.
-It allows the frontend to display information such as the author, a description of the model, and the parameters that it needs in order to work properly.
-Here is a list of attributes the config expects:
+The config file contains information regarding the model.
+This enables us to display who is the author, a description of the model, and the parameters that it needs in order to work properly.
+Include the following information in your config file:

 <table>
     <tr>